 Side effects, toxicity, and interactions

-Glucosamine causes fewer side effects than other arthritis medicines.
-However, it can still cause side effects.
+Glucosamine causes fewer side effects than other medicines used to treat arthritis.
+But it can still cause side effects.
 These can include:

 Pharmacologic therapy of osteoarthritis.
 UpToDate.